Balasankkar/Splunk-Setting-up-a-SOC-Lab/03-Splunk-CLI-Commands.md

 This is the most important command for troubleshooting or exploring available functionality.

-Figure 1 — Starting the Splunk service via CLI.

-Figure 2 — Using stop, restart, and status commands.

-Figure 3 — Performing searches and viewing help options from the CLI.
+Figure 4 — viewing help options from the CLI.

-✅ Outcome
+## ✅ Outcome

 Learned key Splunk CLI commands for managing services and performing searches.

 Verified that Splunk can be controlled entirely through the terminal.

 Successfully ran test searches and confirmed system operation via CLI.

-🔜 Next Step

-Proceed to Lab 4: Installing and Configuring the Splunk Universal Forwarder — where I’ll deploy a lightweight forwarder on a remote system to send Linux logs to this Splunk instance for centralized monitoring.